mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       a) originality

-      b) potential for re-use and sharing of the application's components across multiple projects (smart contract as well as client-side patterns, entities, protocols, shared data, and other artifacts) - as well as actual reuse and sharing of Resuble Entities by other project submissions
+      b) potential for re-use and sharing of the application's components across multiple projects (Reusable Entities as well as client-side patterns, entities, protocols, shared data, and other artifacts) - including actual reuse and sharing of Resuble Entities by other project submissions

       c) quality of your project's code, documentation, and videos